Fressingfield

 Fressingfield is a village in Suffolk, England, 12 mi east of Diss, Norfolk.
-In 2015 it had a population of 1021, with one shop (a Mace (shop)), a medical centre, public house, restaurant, primary school, and three churches, with Anglican, Baptist and Methodist congregations.
+In 2015 it had a population of 1021, with one shop (Mace), a medical centre, public house, restaurant, primary school, and three churches, with Anglican, Baptist and Methodist congregations.
 A vineyard, Oak Hill Wines, is also located nearby.

 The parish of Fressingfield contains 4618 acre.
 Of the more than 500 parishes in Suffolk, Fressingfield is the 16th largest.